ericcanton/amerge/README.md

+# amerge.py
-# amerge.py, Automatic Merge of WeBWorK scores into Canvas gradebooks.
+### Automatic Merge of WeBWorK scores into Canvas gradebooks.
-Requires: Python 3, pandas (version 0.25.3 known to work, likely to work with others)
+*Requires*: Python 3, pandas (version 0.25.3 known to work, likely to work with others)

-Original author: Eric Canton, while teaching Math 412 Winter 2020 at the University of Michigan
+*Original author*: Eric Canton, while teaching Math 412 Winter 2020 at the University of Michigan
 Licensed under GNU GPL v3, free (as in gratis, and freedom) to distribute.
-Please see <https://www.gnu.org/licenses/gpl-3.0.html> for full info.
+Please see <a href="https://www.gnu.org/licenses/gpl-3.0.html">GNU GPL</a> for full info.
 Written from scratch.
 Any similarity to other software (especially copyrighted) is indicental to the functionality, which is elementary.